 An individual retirement account, or an IRA, is also a source for cash needed to close.
 You can borrow up to $10,000 from a traditional IRA, or $20,000 for a married couple.
 As long as you pay the funds back within 120 days, the disbursement is tax and penalty-free.
 If this is your first home, you can use the funds from an IRA and not have to pay any taxes or early withdrawal penalty.
 Obtaining a loan from an IRA is really less of a loan but instead a temporary withdrawal.

 There are minor differences between a traditional and a Roth IRA.
-With a Roth, withdrawals are not subject to income tax or early withdrawal penalties.
+With a Roth, withdrawals are not subject to income tax or early withdrawal penalties by the IRS.

 Is Borrowing from a 401k or IRA a Good Idea or Bad?

 Yet there are some considerations with either choice.
-The primary one is that once your funds are withdrawn and used to buy a house, you’re transferring equity from a retirement fund into a home.
+The primary one is once your funds are withdrawn and used to buy a house, you’re transferring equity from a retirement fund into home equity.
 You’re reducing the amounts in your retirement account and lose interest and dividends on the amounts withdrawn.

 For example, if you have a 401k balance of $100,000 all invested in a mutual fund that’s giving you a 3.00 percent return on your investment, once you withdraw $50,000, that withdrawal is no longer paying any dividends as they’re removed from your investment pool.

 If you pull out money from an IRA the very same thing occurs: your funds may be losing valuable interest and dividend income.
 On the other hand, if the markets are tanking and you withdraw funds from your 401k or IRA account for a home purchase, you could come out ahead.

 And don’t forget about the penalties applied if an IRA isn’t replenished as required.
 You may be subject to a 10 percent early withdrawal penalty in addition to the income taxes on the amount disbursed.
-If you have a 401k loan from your employer and you switch employers, the previous employer can call in the loan due upon termination.
+If you have a 401k loan from your employer and you switch employers, the previous employer can require repayment upon termination.

 If you’re saving for your retirement, that’s a good thing.
 And your retirement funds may indeed be a convenient, inexpensive source of cash to close and make homeownership a reality.
 But don’t tap into either without evaluating all possibilities and make sure you speak with a financial planner to discuss the impact of a 401k loan on your mortgage application and your retirement plan.Click here for today's mortgage rates.